Parkland School Massacre Families Settle Lawsuit Against FBI

 But that information was never forwarded to the FBI’s South Florida office and Cruz was never contacted.
 He had been expelled from the school a year earlier and had a long history of emotional and behavioral problems.

 Cruz, 23, pleaded guilty in October to 17 counts of first-degree murder.
-He will receive either a death sentence or life in prison after a penalty trial that is scheduled to start in January.MORE NEWS: Roger Stone Subpoenaed By Panel Investigating Capitol Insurrection, Responds To CBS4 News
+He will receive either a death sentence or life in prison after a penalty trial that is scheduled to start in January.MORE NEWS: COVID-19 Vaccination Sites In South Florida

 (© Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.)